Author Archives:

 In this exercise, the user selects a hypothesis to defend, which they will then need to support with information from a variety of sources.

-This project also has a testing version which was built to explore various interaction modes.
-This included different methods of transporting around the scene, and of interacting with objects via the controllers.
+This project also has a testing version which was built to explore various methods of interaction.
+This included different ways of transporting around the scene, and of interacting with objects via the controllers.
+New users were timed while going through the experience to see which types of interactions they learned the fastest.

 Different combinations were then created and tested to see which ones were most intuitive to new or inexperienced VR users.